Avocado Pesto Pasta

 - 1 cup packed fresh basil, reserve some leaves for garnish

 - 1/4 cup extra-virgin olive oil

 - 1 tsp. kosher salt (or more or less to taste)

 - pinch of freshly ground black pepper

-- optional toppings: toasted pine nuts and shaved Parmesan
+- (optional garnish) extra toasted pine nuts and shaved Parmesan

 Bring a large pot of salted water to a boil.
 Add pasta or noodles, and cook according to package directions.
 Drain and set aside.

-Meanwhile, make the pesto by combining basil, avocados, lemon juice, garlic, and oil in a food processor.
+Meanwhile, make the pesto by combining basil, avocado, lemon juice, garlic, and oil in a food processor.
 Process until smooth.
 Season generously with salt and pepper.